thiyangt/ceylon/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ceylon
+# ceylondata

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of ceylon is to plot maps of Sri Lanka.
+The goal of ceylondata is to provide data to plot maps of Sri Lanka.

 ## Installation